strikersix23/sdk-tools/README.md

 If you need other tools, adb fastboot dexdump  etc., just add the cmake script of the corresponding tool under build-tools/cmake

-compiling, you need ndk toolchain.
+you need ndk toolchain to compile

 download [aarch64-linux-android](https://github.com/Lzhiyong/termux-ndk/releases)